Preferences¶

 To create a synonym:

-1. Go to Preferences → Catalog
+- Go to Preferences → Catalog

-2. Click the + button at the bottom of the window
+- Click the + button at the bottom of the window

-3. Choose “Synonym”
+- Choose “Synonym”

-4. In the panel that appears, type a name for your synonym and hit
+- In the panel that appears, type a name for your synonym and hit ↩

-5. Click the search widget to search the catalog just like you would in Quicksilver’s main interface.
+- Click the search widget to search the catalog just like you would in Quicksilver’s main interface.

-6. Once the desired object is selected, you can close the Preferences window
+- Once the desired object is selected, you can close the Preferences window

-Preset Details
+Preset Details¶

 The File & Folder Scanner lets you add folders to scan into the catalog.
 You can also just drag folders into the main catalog pane to add a source.

-A common thing to want to do is to scan the ~/Documents/ folder deeper than the depth of 2 the default source uses (in the User set).
+folder deeper than the depth of 2 the default source uses (in the User set).
 To do this, select the Users set and the Documents source, open the drawer and select the Attributes tab.
 Click on Create Copy to create a new source in Custom named Documents.
 The difference is that the Source Options tab of it is editable.
 Change the depth slider to what you want.
 Many people just select infinity but this is never recommended.
 Your indexes will take longer and your catalog will be huge which will slow Quicksilver down.
 Also if you have many extra items in your catalog your searches are more likely to contain useless noise.
 Remember that you can always navigate to any file in Quicksilver (see the Files and Folders section), so all you need in your catalog are your more commonly used files.

-You probably don’t want to just index your entire home directory. ~/Library alone has many preference and cache files that you don’t want indexed, and the Music and Pictures folders are better served by the iTunes and iPhoto plugins.
+alone has many preference and cache files that you don’t want indexed, and the Music and Pictures folders are better served by the iTunes and iPhoto plugins.

 The File & Folder Scanner can also scan the contents of files to add to the catalog.
 The scanner can recognize either HTML links or text lines depending on the setting of the Include Contents popup.
 Text lines are “sniffed” to see if they can be converted into anything useful.

-The Applications set has 4 sources defined.
-The Applications (User) source indexes ~/Applications/ to a depth of 3 but also only finds the applications, not the intervening folders.
-If you want those in the catalog so you can easily move an application into them (e.g., ~/Applications/Games/ and ~/Application/Browsers/), the Types field in the Source Options tab is useful for this.
-If you type file extensions (e.g., .txt, .c, .doc, etc.) into it you can filter the kinds of files indexed.
-You can also enter Mac Type Codes surrounded by single quotes and type tab to have it interpreted.
+to a depth of 3 but also only finds the applications, not the intervening folders.
+If you want those in the catalog so you can easily move an application into them (e.g., ~/Applications/Games/

-So, to get applications entered as it is in the pre-configured source, enter 'APPL' (including the single quotes).
-In this example, you want folders, so enter 'fold' and type tab and it’s replaced with “folder”.
-You can choose a depth of 1 to include the Games and Browsers folders but not folders that some applications come with (or the Contents folders inside the .app packages).
+and type tab and it’s replaced with “folder”.
+You can choose a depth of 1 to include the Games and Browsers folders but not folders that some applications come with (or the Contents folders inside the .app

 Note that the Find All Applications source under the Applications set will search the whole system for application packages.
 It also indexes any external drives connected.
 Be aware that allowing Quicksilver to index things on an external drive might cause performance problems and other strange behavior.